Backup

 3. Click [Details] in the backup settings row you want to restore.

-5. When the Backup file restoration popup window appears, check or enter the required information for restoration.
+5. When the Restore backup file popup appears, check or enter the required information for restoration.

 serverless_backup03_ko

-• Backup time: Check the backup restoration time
+• Backup time: Restore to the time when the backup was completed.

-• Subnet: The backup file is restored to the selected subnet, and this value is required for subnet connection settings when creating a new DB cluster.
+• Subnet: Subnet connection settings restored from the selected backup file and required for creating a new DB cluster.

-• Instance specification settings: Enter the minimum and maximum units within the range of 1 to 165.
-The maximum value cannot be set lower than the minimum value.
+• Instance specification settings: You can enter the minimum and maximum units from 1 to 165, but the maximum value cannot be smaller than the minimum.

-• Auto Scaling policy settings: Select whether to enable the Auto Scaling policy.
+• Auto Scaling policy settings: Select whether to use Auto Scaling policy settings.

-• Replica scaling criteria: Enter threshold values based on either average CPU usage or the average number of connections.
+• Replica expansion criteria: Enter the threshold value for either average CPU usage or average number of Connections.

 • Enter the minimum Replica number and maximum Replica number of within the range of 1 to 15.